hpwit/SID6581/README.md

- 3) to go further
- if you have sample from a sid as a set of register calls you can do this:
+ 3) to go further, if you have sample from a sid as a set of register calls you can do this:

  ```C
  class sid_piano:public sid_instrument{